 25. Don’t be a Corrupt Please

-26. Do you know why Capital city is so much populated and polluted
+26. Do you know why the Capital city is so populated and polluted

-As Kathmandu, a capital city of Nepal is a dream place for most of the Nepalese people.
+Kathmandu, the capital city of Nepal is a dream place for most Nepalese people.
 So, Kathmandu is overloaded with people these days.
-As the city is overloaded the pollution is normal to be the thing here.
+As the city is overloaded pollution is normal to be the thing here.
 It’s very hard to find room to stay in the city.
 You’re lucky if you get one.

 27. A Sign of Blessing

 Do you want to stay blessed?
-Here is a thing you may want to try, a red mark in forehead called Tika is a sign of blessing for every Nepalese Person if he/she belong to Hindu community.
+Here is a thing you may want to try, a red mark on the forehead called Tika is a sign of blessing for every Nepalese Person if he/she belongs to the Hindu community.

 28. Are you from Christian Community, Then You Probably Be Eating a Meat of Cow

-Nepalese people call Christian a religion which eats a cow.
-Some may consider other religions do eat these animal’s meat, too.
+Nepalese people call Christianity a religion that eats a cow.
+Some may consider other religions to eat these animals’ meat, too.